Freddie Freeman Player Props: Dodgers vs. Nationals

 Freddie Freeman At The Plate

-- Freeman will look to extend his 17-game hitting streak.
+- Freeman will look to extend his 18-game hitting streak.
 He's batting .400 over the course of his last outings.

-- In 77.8% of his 54 games this season, Freeman has picked up at least one hit.
-He's also had 24 multi-hit games.

-- In 19 games this year (35.2%), Freeman has picked up an RBI, and in seven of those games (13.0%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- Freeman has had at least one RBI in 36.4% of his games this season (20 of 55), with two or more RBI eight times (14.5%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.